New Yorkers For Children: Public Support

-New Yorkers For Children receives a lot of supports from public figures, actors, artists, singers, athletes, etc. In 2009 Anderson Cooper, anchor for CNN, hosted the annual fall gala.
-This night included awarding Mary J. Blige the Nicholas Scoppetta Child Welfare Award for her own organization FFAWN which empowers and supports women to go to college.
+New Yorkers For Children receives support from public figures.
+In 2009, Anderson Cooper, anchor for CNN, hosted the annual fall gala.
+This night included awarding Mary J. Blige the Nicholas Scoppetta Child Welfare Award for her own organization FFAWN, which empowers and supports women to go to college.

 Past honourees include Secretary of State Hillary Rodham Clinton, Geoffrey Canada, Russell Simmons, and All-Pro Linebacker for the New York Giants, Keith Bulluck.
 This list of honourees shows the diverse background of people that participate in charitable functions.

-Furthermore, the annual fall gala also included Ne-Yo performing his hit songs and Oscar-nominated director Tony Gilroy premiered his short film about eight youth in foster care.
-19 youth who receive aid from NYFC were guests of honour.
-Macy's provided them with clothing while MAC Cosmetics and French hairstylist Frederic Fekkai provided hair and makeup.

-In 2013 Hugh Jackman co-chaired the event with his wife Deborra-Lee Furness.
+In 2013 Hugh Jackman co-chaired the event with his wife, Deborra-Lee Furness.
 Jackman expressed his appreciation and support for New Yorkers For Children: "I love what New Yorkers for Children does.
-It's at a grass-roots level, it doesn't throw money here and there, it really looks after kids with what they need emotionally as well as financially."
+It's at a grass-roots level, it doesn't throw money here and there; it really looks after kids with what they need emotionally as well as financially."

-Work With Administration for Children Services
+Administration for Children Services

 Administration for Children Services (ACS), a federal agency, and New Yorkers For Children are partners.
-The projects of the organization are financially supported by NYFC.
-The Community Connections Project, The Door Project, and ACS Special Programmes and Events all received $100,000 in grants from the NYFC in 2016.
-A jail release programme called the Community Connections Project supports low-risk people who are being released from custody and receiving rehabilitation in their homes with their family.
-The Door project works to offer homeless people and "system-involved" young people better access to post-secondary opportunities.
-This initiative is community based and supported by education services, and external partnerships.
-ACS Special Programs and Events promotes child wellbeing projects specifically Safe Sleep Symposium and Child Abuse Awareness month.
+ACS Special Programs and Events promotes Safe Sleep Symposium and Child Abuse Awareness month.